A-Momin/noteshub/nts/notes_aws.md

     -   `Association`: Each subnet in a VPC must be associated with one NACL for inbound traffic and one NACL for outbound traffic.
 If no custom NACLs are explicitly associated with a subnet, the default NACL is applied automatically.
     -   `Logging`: You can enable logging for a NACL to capture information about the traffic that matches the rules.
 This can be helpful for troubleshooting network connectivity issues, monitoring traffic patterns, and auditing security configurations.

--   **Network Interface**: An AWS network interface is a virtual network interface that can be attached to an EC2 instance in a Virtual Private Cloud (VPC).
+-   **Network Interface**: An AWS network interface is a virtual network interface that can be attached to an EC2 instance in a VPC (Virtual Private Cloud).
 It acts as a network interface for an EC2 instance, providing connectivity to the network and allowing the instance to communicate with other resources within the VPC and the internet.
 Here are some key points about AWS network interfaces:

     -   `Virtual Network Interface`: An AWS network interface is a virtual entity that represents a network interface card (NIC) in a traditional server.
 It provides networking capabilities to an EC2 instance.
     -   `Flexible Attachment`: Network interfaces can be attached to or detached from EC2 instances as needed.
 This allows for flexibility in networking configurations, such as adding additional network interfaces for specific purposes like high availability or security.